 Court cases involving putative fathers who tried to revoke adoptions after claiming they knew nothing of their children's births have resulted in many states clarifying their laws.
 Putative fathers may have the law on their side, but again, only if they can prove they're truly concerned for their children's welfare.

 Within pockets of the adoption community the question of whether to allow children of one race or color to be adopted by parents of another race or color is a source of heated controversy.
 Some people believe that mixed-race adoptions are a good practice because they break down racial, ethnic, and cultural barriers.
 Others see mixed-race adoptions as a means of diluting the cultural and ethnic heritage of adopted children.

 Multiethnic adoption presents a compelling problem for two reasons.
 One is that, as noted above, there are many more minority children available for adoption (including mixed-race children).
 The other is that there are many more whites than minorities who are willing to adopt.
 Insisting on matching race to race can leave many children without available parents to adopt them.
 For children of mixed ancestry, matching race to race is hardly possible.

 Federal law protects parents and children from this dilemma.
-The Multi-Ethnic Protection Act (MEPA) of 1994 states that no adoption agencies that receive federal funds can deny or delay a placement based on race or ethnicity.
-Occasionally there are still some court cases that raise the issue, but parents who work with a reputable agency and knowledgeable attorneys should not have to worry.
+The Multiethnic Placement Act (MEPA) of 1994 states that no adoption agencies that receive federal funds can deny or delay a placement based on race or ethnicity.
+Occasionally there are still some court cases that raise the issue, but parents who work with a reputable agency and knowledgeable attorneys shouldn't have to worry.

 Again, this issue requires careful consideration by prospective parents.
 In some cases agencies encourage open adoption, but if you wish to adopt a child and open adoption makes you uncomfortable, you should make your concerns known early on.